 The Route 66 Festival committee evolved into the Lebanon-Laclede County Route 66 Society, with the mission “to educate, preserve, promote and develop Route 66 in Laclede County.”
 The society was incorporated as a nonprofit with the State of Missouri on Jan.
 9, 2003, and is now recognized as a 501 (c)(3), enabling donations to it to be tax-deductible.

-Bill Wheeler was the organization’s first president, with Gary Sosniecki the vice president and Ramona Lehman the secretary-treasurer.
-Other original board members were Mike Edwards, Dan True, Rod Reid, David Troutman, David Wheeler, Gail Bryant, Kenny Capps and Kirk Pearce.
+Bill Wheeler was the organization’s first president, with Gary Sosniecki the vice president, Ramona Lehman the secretary and Mike Edwards the treasurer.
+Other original board members were Dan True, Rod Reid, David Troutman, David Wheeler, Gail Bryant, Kenny Capps and Kirk Pearce.

 Besides continuing the Lebanon Route 66 Festival, which was held annually for nine years, the society’s first major project was to campaign successfully for the new Lebanon-Laclede County Library to include a Route 66 museum.
 Society members even drew the preliminary floor plan for the museum, which today is visited by 14,000 Route 66 enthusiasts annually from all over the world.

 On June 22, 2010, the society held a dinner and unveiling ceremony for the last piece in the museum’s original plans: a diorama depicting the crossroads of Route 66 and Highway 5 in Lebanon, circa 1940.
-The diorama was begun in 2004 but not completed until Judy Wallmark, secretary-treasurer of the society, enlisted the skills of Willem Bor of the Netherlands to complete the project.
+The diorama was begun in 2004 but not completed until Judy Wallmark, secretary-treasurer of the society, enlisted the skills of Willem Bor of The Netherlands to complete the project.
 Bor and his wife Monique personally delivered the scale model of the Nelson Hotel to Lebanon for the unveiling.
+In the photo above, from left, Monique and Willem Bor, Route 66 Society President Cathy Dame and Secretary-Treasurer Judy Wallmark.